onlypuppy7/LegacyShell/wiki/wiki/LegacyShell/Related Characters/bundesnachrichtendienst.md

 ![HQ](<BNDHQ.jpg>)

 ## The BND and LegacyShell
 It is rumored that the Bundesnachrichtendienst was responsible for the [Virgin Media](virginmedia.html) [December 2024 LegacyShell outage](virginmedia.html#the-outage).
-According to insider information, there had been multiple anonymous hints sent about *something bad hiding inside the LegacyShell.com links*.
+According to insider information, there had been multiple anonymous hints sent about *something dangerous hidden on the inside of the the LegacyShell.com link*.

 > note that this article is satire.
 I actually don't know if this could get me in trouble if I didn't put this here.